Kentucky Tenant Rights Guide

 Kentucky at a Glance

-Preemption: Kentucky has no rent control and state law does not authorize local rent control ordinances.
-Kentucky's Uniform Residential Landlord and Tenant Act applies in cities that have adopted it (including Louisville and Lexington); elsewhere, common law applies.
+• Preemption: Kentucky has no rent control, and KRS 65.875 expressly prohibits local governments from enacting rent-control ordinances.
+Kentucky's Uniform Residential Landlord and Tenant Act (URLTA) applies only in cities and counties that have adopted it (including Louisville and Lexington); elsewhere, common law applies.

 What Protections Kentucky Tenants Do Have